 - Final Thoughts

-We have reviewed some of the best grow lights available in South Africa to help you make an informed choice.
+We have reviewed some of the best LED grow lights for sale in South Africa to help you make an informed choice.
 If you’re looking for more information on how LED grow lights work, and what to look out for, we’ve got an in-depth guide after these reviews which explains every aspect of LED lighting you could imagine.

 Now, let’s take a look at some reviews

-If you’re looking for high quality, full spectrum LED lighting at an affordable price, then the Cluster Full Spectrum LED Grow lights are one of your best choices for LED grow lights in South Africa.
+If you’re looking for high quality, LED full spectrum grow lights at an affordable price, then the Cluster Full Spectrum LED Grow lights are one of your best choices for LED grow lights in Cape Town, Durban, or any other part of South Africa.

-These lights provide a full-spectrum of growing light for your plants, in all their stages of growth, using its 3000K and 5000K COBs.
+These provide a full-spectrum of LED plant growing light, in all their stages of growth, using its 3000K and 5000K COBs.
 Each COB runs four 3W LEDs, housed by high quality LED drivers.
 The Cluster lights also use lenses instead of reflectors, in order to prevent damage or wear and tear to the silicon chip surface, ensuring a longer life for your lights.
 The lights are housed in aluminium side panels, with metal front and rear panels.